israelias/resume-ux/README.md

 #### Communicating Functionality and Interactivity

 - Information is organized in a linear sequence at the hub stack.
-- The order sequence is a direct response to the user research implemented at strategy plane.
+- The order sequence is a direct response to the user research implemented at [strategy plane](#10-strategy) .

 ### 3.2 Interaction Design